VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The VidYen Point System [VYPS] allows you to create your own rewards site on WordPress via Adscend Media or Coinhive monetization.
+The VidYen Point System [VYPS] allows you to create your own rewards site on WordPress using Adscend Media or Coinhive monetization.

 == Description ==